webyrd/midoriKanren/experiments/impure-relationality/README.md

 ## Approach

-Look at Bharath's work on non-relational control operators.
+Look at Bharath's work on non-relational control operators: `ifte`, `once`, and `var?`/`varo`.
+Are these in the `condau` branch of the private repo?

-Carefully encode one or more interesting operations that don't seem to have a purely relational interpretation.  `conda`/`condu` are obvious candidates.
+As needed, carefully encode one or more interesting operations that don't seem to have a purely relational interpretation.  `conda`/`condu` are obvious candidates.
 Beware the "G-rule"!

+As Bharath points out, we need to heed Oleg's warning about the combination of constraints and `conda`/`condu` resulting in unsound behavior.

 ## Future Work